 The pfSense® software distribution is compatible with most hardware supported by FreeBSD.

-pfSense software version 2.4.x and later are compatible with 64-bit (amd64, x86-64) architecture hardware and Netgate ARM-based firewalls.
+Current versions of pfSense software are compatible with 64-bit (amd64, x86-64) architecture hardware and Netgate ARM-based firewalls.

 Alternate hardware architectures such as Raspberry Pi, other Non-Netgate ARM devices, PowerPC, MIPS, SPARC, etc. are not supported.